 - This unit introduces students to the underlying concepts and practice of environmental planning and management.
 The unit traces the emergence of environmental planning in Australian and international contexts, and critically reflects on the economic, social and regulatory forces shaping planning and management practice.
 Students are then introduced to the process of planning and strategies for environmental management.
-This includes an introduction to core concepts and techniques including environmental impact assessment (EIA), adaptive management, community based natural resource management and other models and methods of environmental management.
+This includes an introduction to core concepts and techniques of environmental impact assessment (EIA), adaptive management, scenario planning, community based natural resource management and other models and methods of environmental management.
 Classes provide a conceptual and applied background from which students conduct independent research on a variety of topics concerning environmental planning and management.

-- Students are able to (1) demonstrate an understanding of the historical evolution of core approaches to environmental planning and management; (2) evaluate the impact of economic, social, cultural and political processes which shape environmental planning and management practice; (3) apply an understanding of core environmental planning techniques including environmental impact assessment, community engagement and adaptive management; and (4) develop a scenario analysis into environmental decision making for a selected natural resource management topic.
+- Students are able to (1) demonstrate an understanding of the core approaches to environmental planning and management; (2) evaluate the impact of economic, social, cultural and political processes which shape environmental planning and management practice; (3) apply an understanding of core environmental planning techniques including environmental impact assessment, scenario planning, community engagement and adaptive management; and (4) develop and integrate scenario analysis into environmental decision making for a selected natural resource management topic.